 Wrapped in bacon and sprinkled with a little bit of brown sugar, even the veggie haters will gobble these up.

 These beans also come together quickly.
 I recommend them for fancier dinners as well.
 They are delicious, look as good as they taste; not to mention are easy to pull together without adding any logistical hassle to your overall prep.

 Do you have any quick go-to vegetable recipes that are your favorites?
 Are you willing to share?
-We'd love hear about your approach.
+We'd love to hear about your approach.

-Bacon Wrapped Green Bean Bundles
+Bacon-Wrapped Green Bean Bundles

-Wash and trim the green beans.
+- Wash and trim the green beans.
 [Shortcut: buy French green beans that are pre-washed and have had the stem-end trimmed.]
 NOTE: If you use Blue Lake (large) green beans, blanch them before making them into bundles.

-Cut strips of bacon in half (to make them shorter), then in half again (lengthwise this time) to create narrow strips.
+- Cut strips of bacon in half (to make them shorter), then in half again (lengthwise this time) to create narrow strips.

-Make bundles by spiral-wrapping the bacon around 'small handfuls' of beans.
+- Make bundles by spiral-wrapping the bacon around 'small handfuls' of beans.
 Use about 5 French beans (or 3 Blue Lake beans) per bundle.

-Lay the bacon-wrapped bean bundles on a jelly roll pan (or a cookie sheet covered with foil).
+- Lay the bacon-wrapped bean bundles on a jelly roll pan (or a cookie sheet covered with foil).
 You are going to want edges on your pan to contain the bacon fat.
 Sprinkle liberally with brown sugar.
 Also add a bit of salt and pepper.

-Bake at 375 degrees until done - about 15 minutes.
+- Bake at 375 degrees until done - about 15 minutes.